I worked as a VW technician during the VW emissions crisis, that was a crazy time, seemed like every customer was complaining about their VW.

 Volkswagen in North America began buying back affected diesel models.
 Vast previously abandoned parking lots in Detroit are now packed with once loved and otherwise perfect VW models.
 If your VW lives in North America, Volkswagen will offer to repair it, or buy it back and pay compensation.

-Meanwhile, congress have proposed not re-registering any Volkswagen that hasn’t had its emission recalls, so if you’re considering buying a used TDI, check those recall updates.
+Meanwhile, Congress has proposed not re-registering any Volkswagen that hasn’t had its emission recalls, so if you’re considering buying a used TDI, check those recall updates.

 List of VAG cars affected in North America